Low Voltage Business Valuation

 Low Voltage & Access Control Business Valuation Calculator & Exit Planning Built for Low Voltage Contractors

-Low voltage and access control companies with 30%+ recurring monitoring revenue trade at 4x-8x EBITDA.
-YourExitValue tracks the RMR, service mix, and partnership metrics buyers use to price acquisitions.
+Low voltage and access control companies with recurring service revenue and certified integrator status trade at 2.5x-5.0x SDE or 4.0x-8.0x EBITDA.
+YourExitValue tracks recurring contracts, service capabilities, customer relationships, technology partnerships, and project pipeline that buyers use to price acquisitions.

 ★★★★★1,000+ Business Owners Have Joined YourExitValue.com